Newsletter

 the content

-What issues is the latest generation of artists focusing on?
-What are the burning questions that will be addressed on stage?
-What scenes, texts, sounds and images will these require?
-To answer these questions, the Tischlerei at the Deutsche Oper Berlin is being transformed into the future laboratory of NEW SCENES.
-As part of an international competition in summer 2023, three teams consisting of a composer and an author were selected to write a new piece of musical theatre to be debuted at the Tischlerei over a three-part evening.
-The three pieces will be performed, sung and produced by students at the School of Music Hanns Eisler Berlin.
-This marks the seventh time that the school has partnered with the Deutsche Oper Berlin on NEW SCENES.
+What topics are occupying the young generation of artists?
+What burning questions are waiting to be addressed on the music theatre stage?
+What scenes, texts, sounds and images are needed to do so?
+To answer these questions, the Tischlerei of the Deutsche Oper Berlin is being transformed into the future laboratory of the NEW SCENES: as part of an international competition in summer 2023, three teams of composers and authors were selected to write a new piece of music theatre that will be premiered as part of a three-part evening at the Tischlerei of the Deutsche Oper Berlin.
+The three pieces will be performed, sung and staged by students of the Hanns Eisler Academy of Music Berlin, with whom the Deutsche Oper Berlin is now cooperating for the seventh time as part of NEW SCENES.

 Our articles on the subject